Writers Guild Monthly Business Meeting

 1:15 pm – 2:30 pm.

 Enjoy meeting with other Writers Guild members to write in this friendly, generative writing workshop.
-We work from writing prompts; all styles and genres welcomed. (max 8 people)
+Writing prompts will be offered to get you started.
+Fiction, non-fiction, memoir, poetry, flash fiction, creative non-fiction, all styles and genres included.
+You are welcomed to share your workshop writing . (max 8 people)

 2:45 pm – 4:45 pm.